-Child & Youth Activity Category GREEN - Examples of childhood activities that are generally considered normal which caregivers can approve or disapprove independently without DCF-FSD's explicit permission RED - Examples of childhood activities DCF-FSD must discuss with caregivers, approve, or obtain a court order Youth cannot be employed to drive (delivery jobs or courier service jobs) until they have held the license for 1 year or have turned 18 years old.
+Child & Youth Activity GREEN - Examples of childhood activities that are generally considered normal which caregivers can approve or disapprove independently without DCF-FSD's RED - Examples of childhood activities DCF-FSD must discuss with caregivers, Category explicit permission approve, or obtain a court order Youth cannot be employed to drive (delivery jobs or courier service jobs) until they have held the license for 1 year or have turned 18 years old.
 Youth cannot carry any passengers for the first 3 months unless they are accompanied by a licensed adult who is at least 25 years old.
 Youth may begin carrying family members as passengers only during the second 3 months.
 After 6 months, there are no passenger restrictions.
-Ride in a car with a friend who has a senior driver's license or junior driver's license for at least 6 months Transport other children (peers, siblings, other children placed in the home) if the youth has a senior driver's license or junior driver's license for at least 6 months Ride in a car with an adult, such as a friend's parent 727 Youth in DCF custody who obtain a driver's license and are subsequently adopted/change their name are required to officially change the name associated with their driver's license through the Vermont DMV within 30 days of the name change per 23 V.S.A.
+Other activities related to driving: Ride in a car with a friend who has a senior driver's license or junior driver's license for at least 6 months Transport other children (peers, siblings, other children placed in the home) if the vouth has a senior driver's license or junior driver's license for at least 6 months Ride in a car with an adult, such as a friend's parent Youth in DCF custody who obtain a driver's license and are subsequently adopted/change their name are required to officially change the name associated with their driver's license through the Vermont DMV within 30 days of the name change per 23 V.S.A.
 8 205.
 Hunting & Activities Children/youth and caregivers must follow the Vermont Fish & Wildlife Department's statutes and regulations and take appropriate safety measures.
 Firearms must be stored in accordance with the Licensing Regulations for Foster Homes in Vermont (#407).
 Obtain/purchase a hunting license Hunting with a gun or bow Archery Involving Firearms Grant approval for children/youth to take online hunter education courses Enroll youth ages 12 and older (at a sixth-grade reading level) in the in-person hunter education course, bowhunter education course, or combined class through the Vermont Fish & Wildlife Department Target shooting Any activities involving weapons that conflict with a safety plan, treatment plan, case plan, or court order When children and youth begin voicing opinions about their appearance, personal style and expression (regardless of gender), caregivers should strive to support their preferences.
-Examples include: • Wearing gender affirming hairstyles, clothing, and accessories Children/youth in DCF custody are not permitted to use tanning beds Permanently alter one's appearance (piercings, gauges, tattoos, etc.) Personal Style & Appearance Wearing contact lenses or glasses Temporarily altering one's appearance (haircut, hairstyle, hair dye, henna tattoo, temporary tattoo, spray tanning or self-tanning, etc.) Wearing makeup and wearing perfume/cologne Painting one's nails or getting manicures or pedicures Instances where the child/youth's and parent's opinions are in conflict Instances where the caregiver's and parent's opinions are in conflict Instances where the child/youth's and All children and youth will be supported in wearing gender affirming clothing that aligns with their gender identity. caregiver's opinions are in conflict
+Examples include: • Wearing gender affirming hairstyles, clothing, and accessories Children/youth in DCF custody are not permitted to use tanning beds Permanently alter one's appearance (piercines, gauges, tattoos, etc.) Personal Style & Appearance Wearing contact lenses or glasses Temporarily altering one's appearance (haircut, hairstyle, hair dye, henna tattoo, temporary tattoo, spray tanning or self-tanning, etc.) Instances where the child/youth's and parent's opinions are in conflict Instances where the caregiver's and wearing makeup and wearing perturne/cologne Painting one's nails or getting manicures or pedicures All children and vouth will be supported in wearing gender affirming clothing that parent's opinions are in conflict Instances where the child/youth's and caregiver's opinions are in conflict aligns with their gender identity.